PESTILLILAB/PESTILLILAB.github.io/content/_index.md

   partial: t-text_image
   subtitle: "Democratizing neuroscience understanding and education via technology."
   content: '
-    We develop standards and technology for the management and processing of brain and health data.
-    Simplifying the way data is stored, processed, analyzed and shared can improve scientific understanding and education.
+  We focus on developing standards and technologies for the management and processing of brain and health data.
+By simplifying how data is stored, processed, analyzed, and shared, we aim to enhance scientific understanding and education.
   '
   image: "img/democratic.svg"
   size: 6